 The human body has a specific way of responding to a variety of physical challenges, including endurance training.
 Intense exercise elicits an increase in the total amount of hemoglobin or iron-rich red blood cells.
 Over time, while the concentration of hemoglobin in the blood remains constant, the body is utilizing more iron.

-Six percent of our iron is essential for respiration and energy metabolism, and facilitates the synthesis of collagen and certain neurotransmitters.
+Six percent of our iron is essential for respiration and energy metabolism, also facilitating the synthesis of collagen and certain neurotransmitters.
 Iron is also involved in the maintenance of immune function.
 About 25 percent of the body’s iron is stored as a compound known as ferritin.

 When iron intake is consistently less than adequate, ferritin becomes depleted, with the direct effect being a decrease in levels of circulating hemoglobin.
 Severe iron depletion produces the condition known as anemia.